Machine Learning Neutrino-Nucleus Cross Sections: Additional ML details

 \section{Additional ML details}

-Model construction, training, and the oscillation analysis follows the procedure defined in the main text and illustrated in Fig.~\ref{fig:illustrate}.
-Training for 10000 steps takes approximately 14 minutes on an NVIDIA A100 GPU on Google Colab.
+In this appendix, we provide further details on the training procedure employed to produce the results in the main text.
+For the model in Sec.~\ref{sec:learning-the-xsec}, training for 10000 steps takes approximately 14 minutes on an NVIDIA A100 GPU on Google Colab.

 We note that there is no stochasticity in the training process.
 Once the initial model weights are drawn randomly, training is fully deterministic.
 This is because stochastic gradient descent is only stochastic when the loss (or more precisely, the gradients of the loss) are estimated stochastically.
 This is not the case in the method explored in this work: the integrals defining the MSE loss are computed by discretizing them on a grid, rather than using a Monte Carlo estimator or random minibatching (i.e., taking random subsets of a finite training data set).